Y-yug-S-shah/IR-Sim-101/detection_notes/analyst_walkthrough.md

-# 🧠 SOC Analyst Walkthrough — IR Sim 101
+# 🧠 SOC Analyst Walkthrough - IR Sim 101

 ## 🗓️ Scenario Summary

-The user `jacob.k@acmecorp.io` was tricked into submitting their Office 365 credentials via a phishing email.
-The attacker reused these valid credentials to log in to the corporate Office 365 environment and later used them again to access an internal portal (`intra.acmecorp.io`)—the link for which was found in old email threads.
+The user `j.doe@acme.com` was tricked into submitting their Office 365 credentials via a phishing email.
+The attacker reused these valid credentials to log in to the corporate Office 365 environment and later used them again to access an internal portal (`intra.acmecorp.io`), the link for which was found in old email threads.
 Through this access, they executed PowerShell commands to perform reconnaissance and potentially stage a payload delivery.

 ---